TritonDataCenter/sdc-cloudapi/docs/index.md

 ## DeleteFirewallRule (DELETE /:login/fwrules/:id)

-Removes the given firewall rule from all the required machines.
+Removes the given firewall rule from all the required instances.

 ### Inputs